915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 `f` has already been created.

-To read a fileâs contents, call `f.read(size)`, which reads some quantity of data and returns it as a string (in text mode) or bytes object (in binary mode).
+To read a file’s contents, call `f.read(size)`, which reads some quantity of data and returns it as a string (in text mode) or bytes object (in binary mode).
 *size* is an optional numeric argument.
-When *size* is omitted or negative, the entire contents of the file will be read and returned; itâs your problem if the file is twice as large as your machineâs memory.
+When *size* is omitted or negative, the entire contents of the file will be read and returned; it’s your problem if the file is twice as large as your machine’s memory.
 Otherwise, at most *size* characters (in text mode) or *size* bytes (in binary mode) are read and returned.
 If the end of the file has been reached, `f.read()` will return an empty string (`''`).